gho1s/Network-Scapy-Project/README.md

-chapter04/pic_carver.py now uses the opencv-python library instead of cv2.
+The Network with SCAPY/pic_carver.py now uses the opencv-python library instead of cv2.
 The "cv2.cv" module was deprecated and has been replaced.
-The parameter "cv2.cv.CV_HAAR_SCALE_IMAGE" from the original code was replaced by "cv2.CASCADE_SCALE_IMAGE" because of this commit.
+The parameter "cv2.cv.CV_HAAR_SCALE_IMAGE" from the original code was replaced by "cv2.CASCADE_SCALE_IMAGE"